FineArtMaths/FAMCCurves/README.md

 # FAMCCurves
-Blog post series about non-linear movement and drawing.
+ Code examples for a blog post series about non-linear movement and drawing on the FAMC blog at http://maths.myblog.arts.ac.uk.